duttashi/duttashi.github.io/_posts/2015-05-18-gini-index-to-compute-inequality-or-impurity-in-the-data.md

 ---

 layout: post
 title: Gini index to compute inequality or impurity in the data
 date: 2015-05-18 14:25
+excerpt: "Understanding Gini index and its usage in determining data purity quality"
+categories: blog
+tags: [R, descriptive-statistics]
 comments: true

-categories: [descriptive statistics, pre-processing]

-tags: R
+share: true

 ---